 #4: Fuwanugi VRC Undressing Gimmick / Toron_

 Fist your chest, and your outfit drops to the ground.
 A direct-take undressing gimmick with VR (hand-sign) and Desktop (menu) operation paths, aimed at the photo-pose-and-staging segment of runtime gimmicks.
+6,286 likes as of compilation.

 The interesting architectural move is the non-cloning costume system in v2.0 (beta).
-The v1.x line had a known issue where outfits were duplicated, eating avatar capacity, and the avatar fell into a T-pose at the moment of removal. v2.0 rebuilds the system to let the costume drop in place while preserving its natural shape. v2.1a then added Fuwanugi Link, a companion tool that switches blendshape values and toggles secondary outfit pieces (e.g., underwear) ON/OFF in sync with the undressing trigger.
+The v1.x line had a known issue where outfits were duplicated, eating avatar capacity, and the avatar fell into a T-pose at the moment of removal. v2.0 rebuilds the system to let the costume drop in place while preserving its natural shape. v2.1a then added Fuwanugi Link, a companion tool that switches blendshape values and toggles secondary outfit pieces ON/OFF in sync with the undressing trigger.

 #5: Zerukana Board / zelLab

 A SteamVR overlay keyboard for typing Japanese without removing your HMD.
 Kanji input works for VRChat text fields, world search, status messages, and invite replies — and it's the only Top 10 pick that isn't a Booth Unity asset, but a standalone external app.
+6,223 likes as of compilation.

 The design is structurally distinct from the Booth tool ecosystem: it ships as a SteamVR overlay app, so it doesn't depend on Unity or VRChat SDK at all.
 Verified on Windows 11 / Quest 3 / PICO 4 Ultra / Index Controller, and registering it as a SteamVR startup overlay lets it autostart with SteamVR.
 Show/hide is bound to the left thumbstick button, the keyboard can be grabbed with the cursor on it to move, and right-stick up/down resizes — all the in-VR window-handling fundamentals are well-considered.

-Pricing is a two-tier setup with kanji input + world search + status messaging available in the free version, while ¥1,000 unlocks direct chat sending and an arm-mounted flick keyboard.
+Pricing is a two-tier setup with kanji input + world search + status messaging available in the free version, while ¥500 unlocks direct chat sending and an arm-mounted flick keyboard.
 A textbook "give modders the workflow hook for free, and sell the deeper integration to the heavy users" ladder.
 The v2.0 release (kanji input rollout) was likely what pushed it into Top 10 reach.

 #6: HayaNuri! / YuichaMart

 A Unity editor extension that lets you build lilToon mask textures by clicking inside Unity, no external paint software required.
 Targeting the modder's "I want to recolor the eyebrows but I don't want to open Photoshop" workflow.
+5,258 likes as of compilation.

 The core technical move is "hover over the avatar in the Scene view and the tool shows you where that part lives in the texture" — solving the eternal "where in the UV is this 3D part?" confusion visually.
 Single-click selection auto-detects parts (eyebrows, eyes, lashes) with anti-bleed protection, and you paint by tracing the preview.
 Everything stays inside Unity.